3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Look for happy faces like this guy’s

-Basically, the same rules apply to horses and donkeys as camels.
+Basically, the same rules apply to horses as camels.
 Camels require adequate food, water, shelter, access to medical care when necessary, and freedom from abuse or overwork.

 up close photo of a camels face in morocco